dstackai/dstack/docs/docker.md

-# Deploy on-premise
+# Install on-premise

-The easiest way to run dstack on-premise is by using its public Docker
+The easiest way to install dstack on-premise is by using its public Docker
 image: [`dstackai/dstack`](https://hub.docker.com/r/dstackai/dstack).

 !!! info ""